Infraste03/KGE_RS/README.md

 The reduced graph containing `bought + compatible_with` also reproduces almost the same recommendation performance as the complete graph.

-# 22. Fashion v1 Ablation Results
+# 22. Fashion-Random Ablation Results

 ## Stage 1 - Isolated TransE